 More than likely, if you are looking at some kind of field service management software, you’re looking at a cloud-based solution.
-Not only are cloud-based solutions a more secure way of hosting your data, but it can also trim costs from your business as well.
-It’s a more efficient IT solution that doesn’t limit your organization to a 9-to-5 workday, but rather, allows for limitless possibilities.
+Not only are cloud-based solutions a more secure way of hosting your data, but they can also trim costs from your business.
+They’re a more efficient IT solution that doesn’t limit your organization to a 9-to-5 workday, but rather, allows for limitless possibilities.
 With demands growing in the field service industry, it’s critical for service businesses to get it right when selecting software.
 And that means selecting the right platform in which to host it.

 At one point, cloud computing was a minor tool to use.
 However, today, cloud service providers are everywhere, as it offers flexibility beyond what can be accomplished in a traditional setting.
 You only need to think of the amount of storage space, servers, IT personnel and security features for in-house hosted infrastructure.

 According to Field Service News, 77% of companies are still using an on-premises field service solution.
 This limits the insight managers have across the entire business, which could be achieved by using some form of a cloud system.
 Let’s look at what a cloud-based field service management software offers for the future.
 Especially as the Software-as-a-Service model continues to evolve.

 When adding some form of field service management software, you don’t want to be dealing with maintaining that very complex system across your entire business.
 Especially when on-premises, that system can be on multiple servers and computers.
 Unless you have an IT department that is fully capable of repairing that system, if the system goes down, the vendor would need to be brought in to complete on-site maintenance.